 He had lived with his parents all his life except from ages seven to nine, when he was at the state institution for people with intellectual disabilities in Boulder, Montana.
 Later he attended Special Education in Great Falls.
 He came to the Center in 1978 at the age of twenty-seven.

 He had trouble understanding what was said to him, partly because he was hard of hearing but mostly because the complexity of sentences overwhelmed him.
 He could take in only five or six words at a time.
-Whenever he didn’t understand what a supervisor had said, Chuck would study the person’s facial expressions and tone of voice for some indication of how he should respond.
-At times he carried on long conversations with himself, thus avoiding his expressive and receptive problems altogether.
+Whenever he didn’t understand what a supervisor or teacher had said, Chuck would study the person’s facial expressions and tone of voice for some indication of how he should respond.
+At times he carried on long conversations with himself, thus avoiding his receptive and expressive difficulties altogether.

 Even in winter he walked, carrying his cowboy boots in a gym bag so he could wear them during the day.
 Since he had to bundle up more than the other clients, he was often the last one out of the cloakroom in the afternoon, but he never felt pressured to hurry: Chuck did things at his own pace.
 First he’d sit on the floor, lacing his boots, then he’d put on his parka, muffler, fur-lined cap, and gloves.
 He wouldn’t leave until he was wrapped from head to toe.
 With all that padding, he looked like a diminutive but rotund Arctic explorer.